 Information and application

 Are you interested in this position?
-Send your application until September 1, via the 'Apply now' button below and include:
+Send your application before December 1,via the 'Apply now' button below and include:

 - A curriculum vitae (including, list of publications, research and teaching statement and three names of potential references).

 - A cover letter in which you describe your motivation and qualifications for the position.